 I can clearly remember, like most mothers I’m sure, the very moment I gave birth to my first child.
 I was absolutely buried in feelings of love and gratitude.
 And then, about a week later, I was equally buried in advice, suggestions, and information.
 This was all thrown at me with the best intentions, but it was overwhelming nonetheless.
-I can’t imagine the number of times I heard the words, “You should,” “You’ll want to,” and “You’ve got to.”
+I can’t imagine the number of times I heard the words, “You should do this,” “You’ll want to do that,” and “You’ve got to remember this.”
 If there’s no such number as a “bajillion,” it should be created specifically in order to measure the number of suggestions a new mother receives.

 There’s no such thing as a casual Mother.
 This gig is full-time, no matter if you’re a stay-at-home-mum, a working mum, or somewhere in between.
 Your kids are on your mind 24/7, no matter what else might be going on, so we tend to do a lot of research, and with access to unlimited data via the internet, friends, or your mother-in-law, (the latter having the most to say, by a mile) it’s inevitable that we get some conflicting information.
 Although when it comes to kids, I think the discussion even eclipses politics for the sheer divisiveness and claiming of opinion as fact.

 So today, I want to focus on my area of expertise, that being sleep, and try to dispel some of the more popular myths I’ve seen in parenting forums, heard from Mum groups I’ve talked with, or had angrily shouted in all caps on my Facebook page.

 1. Sleeping too much during the day will keep baby up at night.